global-synchronizer-foundation/cips/isegall-governance-changes/cip-XXXX.md

 In practice, we've seen that on many vote proposals, the intention is to apply then as soon as possible and not at a pre-determined future date.
 Supporting "immediate effectivity" will satisfy this requirement.

-## Motivation

-As the Super Validators developed experience with on-ledger voting, we realized that the current implementation is too complex, error-prone, and hard to reason about.
-We've encountered multiple cases where votes with mistakes have been created, that could have been avoided with more intuitive processes, or at least cleared out from the pipeline once a mistake has been identified, thus making it easier to create a new one with no such mistakes.

 ## Backwards compatibility